Whole Berry Cranberry Orange Sauce

 Variations & Add-Ins

-• Grated fresh apple: Melts into the sauce as it cooks, adding natural sweetness and extra body without changing the flavor profile.
+• Grated fresh apple – Stir in half a grated apple with the other ingredients before simmering.
+It melts into the sauce as it cooks, adding natural sweetness and extra body without changing the flavor profile.

-• Maple-brown sugar blend: Replace part of the brown sugar with maple syrup for a deeper, smoky sweetness.
+• Maple syrup blend – Replace part of the brown sugar with an equal amount of pure maple syrup for a deeper, slightly smoky sweetness that pairs beautifully with the apple cider base and warm spices.

-• Fresh ginger warmth: Add a small amount of grated ginger for gentle heat that pairs naturally with cranberry and orange.
+• Fresh ginger warmth – Add a small amount of finely grated fresh ginger to the saucepan with the other ingredients for a gentle heat that pairs naturally with cranberry and orange and gives the sauce a more complex finish.

 Recipe Tips